-According to proposed Condition Nos.
+According to proposed Conditions of Approval Nos.
 38 and 172(d), the private property owner would be required to maintain the publicly accessible Creek Walk and Hazel Avenue pocket park, in accordance with specific standards set forth by the City's Maintenance Services Department.